barsanuphe/endive/SPEC.md

 - [ ] the only allowed ebook format is epub.
 - [ ] library organization can be refreshed by the user, upon modification of the configuration files or of epub metadata.
+- [ ] the library cannot contain an empty directory after refresh.

 ### Modifiying epubs